elixir-ecto/ecto/guides/Getting Started.md

-# Getting Started with Ecto
+# Getting Started

 This guide is an introduction to [Ecto](https://github.com/elixir-lang/ecto), the database wrapper and query generator for Elixir.
-Ecto provides a standardised API for talking to all the different kinds of databases, so that Elixir developers can query whatever database they're using in the same fashion.
-If one application uses MySQL and another uses PostgreSQL but both use Ecto, then the database querying for both of those applications will be almost identical.
+Ecto provides a standardised API and a set of abstractions for talking to all the different kinds of databases, so that Elixir developers can query whatever database they're using using similar contructs.

-**If you want to see the code from this guide, you can view it [at ecto/examples/friends on GitHub](https://github.com/elixir-lang/ecto/tree/master/ecto/friends).**

-If you've come from the Ruby language, the "equivalent" there would be Active Record, Data Mapper, or Sequel.
-Java has Hibernate, and so on.

 In this guide, we're going to learn some basics about Ecto, such as creating, reading, updating and destroying records from a PostgreSQL database.
+If you want to see the code from this guide, you can view it [at ecto/examples/friends on GitHub](https://github.com/elixir-lang/ecto/tree/master/ecto/friends).

 **This guide will require you to have setup PostgreSQL beforehand.**